 When I was a teen, the only readily available steel-string was a big old dreadnought.
 It looked hilarious on my small frame and was a challenge to wrap my arms and hands around.
 As I grew up into a small cat with a fully fledged Napoleon complex, I was either too stubborn or too stupid to find a guitar that fit.

-Nowadays, acoustics are readily available in every size and shape, with an ever-growing number of options more suitable to hobbit-sized men like me, as well as women and children.
+Nowadays, acoustic guitars are readily available in every size and shape, with an ever-growing number of options more suitable to hobbit-sized men like me, as well as women and children.
 Here are a few theories of relativity about how proportions play out in a variety of situations.

 Size Matters, In Context